Success Stories:

 Normalizing Neural Connections

 Specific activities are recommended and implemented in each individualized model of care to normalize connections within the brain.
-The areas of focus have been observed as underutilized or over-active during our extensive assessments.
+The areas of focus have been observed as under-utilized or over-active through qEEG analysis.

 Genetic Syndromes